hashgraph/hedera-transaction-tool/back-end/README.md

 1. Go to the Transaction Tool application
 2. Add an organization
 3. Enter a name for your local organization
-4. Enter the local server URL: https:/localhost:3001
+4. Enter the local server URL: `https:/localhost:3001` or `http:/localhost:3001`

 ### Resetting Local Postgres Data